 Bedi Hanuman Temple

 Next, we head to the Bedi Hanuman Temple, which in English, means ‘Chained Hanuman.’
 It is also called Daria Mahavir Temple.
 Pintu, our driver, narrates the story behind this temple.
 The temple was built near the sea to protect Puri city from the sea’s fury.
 But when the Jagannath Temple was constructed, Varuna, the God of the Sea, wanted to pay his respects and entered the city.
-The city and Jagannath temple were flooded, causing immense hardship to the locals.
+The flood caused by Varuna inundated the city and the Jagannath Temple, causing immense hardship to the locals.
 When Lord Jagannath got to know of this, he questioned Hanuman about how the sea had entered Puri.
 Lord Hanuman explained that he was not present at the time and had left for Ayodhya.
 Lord Jagannath tied Hanuman’s hands and feet with rope and ordered him to keep a vigil over Puri.
 Since Hanuman’s limbs were tied with rope, he is known as Bedi Hanuman.

 Bedi hanuman Temple @Rafiq Somani